-SI collects personal information in connection with its Search Services only as requested by its clients for business transaction due diligence, employment background screening, evaluation of accounting firm engagement acceptance/continuation, corporate governance, and regulatory compliance.
-Examples of personal information collected include identification data, educational and professional licensing credentials, employment information, driving records, criminal records, sex offender registry records, civil litigation, tax lien, judgment, UCC and bankruptcy filings, credit history, officer affiliations, public company directorships, securities law violations, industry-specific regulatory and disciplinary actions, various global lists that identify high risk individuals/politically exposed persons and parties subject to economic sanction programs administered by the Office of Foreign Assets Control, parties excluded from federal procurement and non-procurement programs, and media sources information.
+SI collects PD in connection with its Search Services only as requested by its clients for a Purpose-specific Background Check such as business transaction due diligence; employment background screening; evaluation of accounting firm engagement acceptance or continuation; corporate governance; and regulatory compliance.
+Examples of PD collected include identification data; educational and professional licensing credentials; employment information; driving records; criminal records; sex offender registry records; civil litigation; tax lien; judgment; UCC and bankruptcy or insolvency filings; credit history; officer affiliations; public company directorships; securities law violations; industry-specific regulatory and disciplinary actions; various global lists that identify high risk individuals or politically exposed persons and parties subject to economic sanction programs administered by the Office of Foreign Assets Control; parties excluded from federal procurement and non-procurement programs; and media sources information.

-We are also required to disclose personal information in response to lawful requests by public authorities, including for the purpose of meeting national security or law enforcement requirements.
+We are required to disclose PD in response to lawful requests by public authorities, and for the purpose of meeting national security or law enforcement requirements.

 As provided under the Privacy Shield, in cases where SI discloses public records or publicly available information from the EU without combining that information with non-public information, its general policies regarding Notice, Choice, and Accountability (as noted below) for Onward Transfer may not apply.

-In the context of an onward transfer, SI has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
-SI shall remain liable under the Privacy Shield principles if its agent processes such personal information in a manner inconsistent with the principles, unless SI proves that it is not responsible for the event giving rise to the damage.
+In the context of an onward transfer, SI has the responsibility for the processing of the PD it receives under the Privacy Shield and subsequently transfers to a Sub-Processor.
+SI shall remain liable under the Privacy Shield Principles if its Sub-Processor processes such PD in a manner inconsistent with the Privacy Shield principles, unless SI proves that it is not responsible for the event giving rise to the damage.

-SI has a formal risk management program, which includes reasonable administrative, technical, physical and managerial procedures and measures to protect personal data from loss, misuse, unauthorized access, disclosure, alteration and destruction, taking into due account the risks involved in the processing of and the nature of the personal data.
+SI has a formal risk management program, which includes reasonable administrative, technical, physical and managerial procedures and measures to protect PD from loss, misuse, unauthorized access, disclosure, alteration and destruction, taking into due account the risks involved in the processing of and the nature of the PD.

-SI limits the personal data it collects to information that is relevant and necessary for the purposes of processing, and does not process personal data in a way that is incompatible with the purposes for which it has been collected or authorized by the subject.
-SI takes reasonable steps to ensure that personal data is reliable, accurate, complete, and current.
-SI will adhere to the Privacy Shield principles for as long as it retains the personal data transferred in reliance on the Privacy Shield.
+SI limits the PD it collects to information that is relevant and necessary for the purposes of processing, and does not process PD in a way that is incompatible with the purposes for which it has been collected or authorized by the subject.
+SI takes reasonable steps to ensure that the PD is reliable, accurate, complete, and current.
+SI will adhere to the Privacy Shield principles for as long as it retains the PD transferred in reliance on the Privacy Shield.

-SI takes reasonable and appropriate measures to retain personal data only for as long as there is a legitimate legal or business need, which may include those that reasonably serve compliance and legal considerations, auditing, security and fraud prevention, preserving or defending SI’s legal rights, or other purposes consistent with the expectations of a reasonable person given the context of the collection.
+SI takes reasonable and appropriate measures to retain PD only for as long as there is a legitimate legal or business need, which may include needs that reasonably serve compliance and legal considerations, auditing, security and fraud prevention, preserving or defending SI’s legal rights, or other purposes consistent with the expectations of a reasonable person given the context of the collection.

-SI provides access to personal information to the individual about whom it has information, and will correct, amend, or delete that information where it is inaccurate, or has been processed in violation of the Privacy Shield principles, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
+SI provides access to PD to the individual about whom it has information, and will correct, amend, or delete that information where it is inaccurate, or has been processed in violation of the Privacy Shield Principles, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question or where the rights of persons other than the individual would be violated.

 Under certain conditions, binding arbitration for complaints regarding SI’s Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms may be invoked.
 For further information, visit https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-As noted in the onward transfer principle, in the context of such a transfer, SI has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third-party acting as an agent on its behalf.
-SI shall remain liable under the principle if its agent processes such personal information in a manner inconsistent with the Privacy Shield principles, unless SI proves that it is not responsible for the event giving rise to the damage.
+As noted in the onward transfer principle, in the context of such a transfer, SI has the responsibility for the processing of PD it receives under the Privacy Shield and subsequently transfers to a Sub-Processor.
+SI shall remain liable under the principle if its Sub-Processor processes such PD in a manner inconsistent with the Privacy Shield Principles, unless SI proves that it is not responsible for the event giving rise to the damage.